 The Counselling Centre

-Some well meaning Faculty refer students to The Counselling Centre telling them they must attend so that they deal with their issues (e.g. time management, anxiety).
+Some well meaning faculty and staff refer students to The Counselling Centre telling them they must attend sessions to address their concerns.
 While the student may indeed have issues to address, our services can be strongly suggested and recommended but not mandated.
 Until students acknowledge their difficulties, they may not change and may not seek help.
-Our services can be suggested, not mandated or used as discipline.
-People don't change because they are forced to.

-If you are concerned about a student you are encouraged to call The Counselling Centre (902-420-5615) between 8:30 and 4:30 Monday to Friday for a consultation.
+If you are concerned about a student, you are encouraged to call The Counselling Centre (902-420-5615) between 8:30 and 4:30 Monday to Friday for a consultation.

-Morneau-Shepell offers free 24/7 emergency and non-emergency (counselling) support to our students.
+I.M.
+Well offers free 24/7 emergency and counselling support to students.
 They can call 1-877-234-5327, utilize the I.M.
 Well app or access online for assistance and counselling is available in various languages.
 I.M Well also offers consultation services to faculty and staff during times The Counselling Centre is closed.